All Articles

 • Texture: Slightly denser and more substantial

-At Ah Ma Kitchen, we make both — our signature product combines taro and sweet potato balls in green bean soup, giving you the best of both varieties in every packet.
+Our signature product combines both — taro and sweet potato balls together in green bean soup.
+Best of both varieties in every packet.

-• Home kitchens — Many families still make them from scratch, especially during festivals
+• Home kitchens — Many families still make them from scratch during festivals

 • Online delivery — Frozen options like ours make it easy to enjoy at home anytime

-The hawker scene for traditional desserts has been declining in Singapore, as fewer hawkers specialise in these labour-intensive items.
-This is one of the reasons we started Ah Ma Kitchen — to keep these traditional recipes alive and accessible to everyone.
+The hawker scene for traditional handmade desserts has been declining.
+Fewer operators specialise in these labour-intensive items.
+That is one of the reasons we started — to keep the recipe alive and accessible.

-• No preservatives — Freezing is a natural preservation method
+• No preservatives needed — freezing is natural preservation

-At Ah Ma Kitchen, we prepare our sweet potato balls fresh, flash-freeze them immediately, and deliver them frozen to your door.
-The result is a dessert that tastes like it was made in a home kitchen — because it was.
+We prepare fresh, flash-freeze immediately, and deliver frozen.
+The result tastes like home kitchen food — because it is.

-Each packet from Ah Ma Kitchen contains our handmade taro sweet potato balls in green bean soup — 360ml, frozen fresh.
+Each packet: handmade taro and sweet potato balls in green bean soup, 360ml, frozen fresh.

 4. Serve warm